-SBS Resolution No. 7033-2012 establishes a standard methodology for the identification of the impairment of financial instruments classified as available-for-sale and held-to-maturity.
-Said methodology comprises a two-filter analysis, as described below:
+SBS Resolution No. 7033-2012 and its respective amendments, as well as SBS Resolution No. 2610-2018, establish a standard methodology for the identification of impairment of financial instruments classified as available-for-sale and held-to-maturity investment.
+Said methodology contemplates the following analysis:

-(i) First filter:
+(i) Debt instruments: